 If you're lucky enough to be living in South Africa, ask your fishmonger to order you a box of smoked snoek from Mariner's Wharf in Hout Bay.
 This is a versatile ingredient that keeps well, and you can use any leftover fish in a snoek pâté, or in a quiche.
 Here's a recipe for Smoked Snoek Quiche, from Carmen Niehaus, and it's part of a very good article about snoek by veteran journalist Hilary Prendini Toffoli.

 It's important to choose the right potatoes for this soup: if they're too waxy, they won't thicken the soup, and if they're too floury, they'll break up before the soup is ready.
 You can add a little cream to this soup at the end, but it's really not necessary: it's creamy enough as it is.

 Please take the greatest care removing the bones from the snoek.
 Most of the bones are large ones, but there are also small ones that can lurk undetected among the fish flakes.
-Use your fingertips to shred the fish, and check it for bones twice.
+Use your fingertips to shred the fish, and check it for bones three times.

 Smoked Snoek Chowder, Cape Town style

 3 large leeks, white and pale green parts only